 What Causes Heart Attacks?

-The most common causes MI (Myocardial Infarction) and congestive heart failure is thrombosis or blood clots.
-These clots usually form inside one of the branches of the coronary artery.
+The most common causes of MI (Myocardial Infarction) and congestive heart failure is thrombosis or blood clots.
+These clots usually from inside one of the branches of the coronary artery.
 The clot restricts vital blood flow to the heart.
 This type of blood clotting doesn’t usually appear in healthy arteries unless there are existing atheromas within the arterial lining.
 Atheromas or plaque are fatty patches that develop in the linings of blood arteries.
 These types of plaque formations usually form over several years and can manifest more than one place inside the coronary arteries.
-Each Atheromas consists of an outer shell and soft inner core.(20552656)
+Each Atheromas consists of an outer shell and soft inner core.

 If a crack develops on the outer atheroma plaque shell, the event is known as a plaque rupture.
-This rupture exposes the inner core to circulating blood which triggers the blood clotting mechanism resulting in a blood clot.
+This rupture exposes the inner core to circulating blood, which triggers the blood clotting mechanism resulting in a blood clot.
 A buildup of plaque is usually the underlying issue that leads to the death of heart muscle cells and a heart attack.
 It’s worth noting that atheromas can develop in any part of the coronary arteries.
 If caught early enough, anti-clogging medications can be used to safely break up the blood clot and eliminate the blockage before it too late.

 - Chronic inflammation of the coronary arteries

 - Reduce infarct size & reduction in scarring of heart muscles caused by cardiogenic shock